Albion Monitor /News

 Previous INDEX

 UKIAH, CA -- Deputy District Attorney Aaron Williams began his prosecution of Bear Lincoln immediately following opening statements on July 29, calling in quick succession three witnesses to the stand.
-But to the bewilderment of many in the courtroom, the testimony concerned only the events of April 14, 1995 leading up to the shooting death of Gene Britton by Arylis Peters, which Lincoln was not involved in.
+But to the bewilderment of many in the courtroom, all testimony concerned only the death of Gene Britton -- the man killed earlier April 14, 1995 by Arylis Peters.

 The Prosecutor Rebuked

-Defense attorney J. Tony Serra moved to strike testimony of all three from the record, and Judge Golden said he was inclined to do so.
-Williams, the judge said, hadn't even established that there was a crime Lincoln was accused of -- he had neglected to lay the most basic foundation to his case.
-His presentation plan shot down and rebuked in front of a packed courtroom, Williams looked dismayed.
+Defense attorney J. Tony Serra moved to strike testimony of all three from the record, and Judge Golden said he was inclined to agree.
+Williams, the judge said, hadn't even established that Lincoln was accused of a crime -- he had neglected to lay the most basic foundation to his case.
+His plans shot down and rebuked in front of a packed courtroom, Williams looked dismayed.

 Showing mercy on the crestfallen Deputy D.A., the judge said he would delay ruling on Serra's motion to give Williams a chance to salvage the testimony by laying a foundation later.
-Some observers commented that it was as though Williams had flunked Prosecution 101, because it is customary to begin your case with a strong witness.
+Some observers commented that it was as though Williams had flunked Prosecution 101, and that it was customary to begin your case with a strong witness.

 The weekly AVA had appeared the previous day with Heimann's report on the first week of the trial, and Williams was likely to have seen it.
-The article slams Williams as incompetent and presenting a weak case against Lincoln, and says D.A.
+The article slams Williams as incompetent, for the weakness of the case against Lincoln, and that D.A.
 Susan Massini should have prosecuted the highly charged and closely watched case herself.
 Instead, the AVA opined, she chose to protect her career by sacrificing the young Williams.

-On the second day of the trial, July 30, a sick juror caused Judge Golden to suspend testimony and excuse the jury for the day.
-The judge turned to matters to be considered out of the jury's presence.
+Although a sick juror caused Judge Golden to suspend the trial on the following day, he turned to matters to be considered out of the jury's presence.
 Giving stern warnings to members of the public, he noted that on opening day there had been reactions to the courtroom events.
 He warned that anyone making "a noticeable reaction" will be permanently excluded from the trial.

 Miller on the Stand